hct-ux/preact-netlify/content/component/text-field.md

 examples:
   - title: Default
     description: Use to allow text input when the expected information is short.
-The input’s width can be restricted according to the expected input.
+The input’s width can be restricted according to known input length e.g. a postcode, phone number, etc.
     preview: https://ds.gbgplc.com/react/index.html?path=/story/molecules-forms-groups--form-group-text-element&nav=0
   - title: Success
     description: Use to indicate valid input.
 Only use this if you can be confident